Iran–Qatar relations: 2025 Iranian strike on Qatar

 On June 23, 2025, Qatar shut down its airspace following a warning from Iran through diplomatic channels that they would strike Al Udeid Air Base in response to June 21 U.S. strikes on Iranian nuclear facilities and the U.S. presence there.
 A few hours later, Iran fired missiles on the Al Udeid Air Base.
-Iran's Supreme National Security Council issued a statement, "This action does not pose any threat to the friendly and brotherly country, Qatar, and its noble people, and the Islamic Republic of Iran remains committed to maintaining and continuing warm and historic relations with Qatar..."
+Iran's Supreme National Security Council issued a statement, "this action does not pose any threat to the friendly and brotherly country, Qatar, and its noble people, and the Islamic Republic of Iran remains committed to maintaining and continuing warm and historic relations with Qatar".
 Qatar condemned the attack on its air base alongside several other Arab countries.
-Qatari foreign ministry spokesperson Majed al-Ansari stated that "There are deep ties between the two states (Iran and Qatar) and the two nations, but the attack undoubtedly calls for a genuine meeting and a clear stance..."
+Qatari foreign ministry spokesperson Majed al-Ansari stated, "there are deep ties between the two states [Iran and Qatar] and the two nations, but the attack undoubtedly calls for a genuine meeting and a clear stance".
 Qatar reopened its airspace early on June 24.

 During a diplomatic visit to Qatar in September 2025 by Iranian foreign minister Abbas Araghchi, he stated that "there are no differences between the two countries, and the misunderstanding that had arisen has been fully resolved through this visit".
 This statement was made after Araghchi had what he described as "productive" discussions with Qatari government officials, including his foreign minister counterpart, Mohammed bin Abdulrahman Al Thani.